-Working groups sponsored by NULab are organized by faculty and graduate students and are open to all members of the Northeastern community and the Boston area.
-These groups are open to people working at any skill level—from entry level to expert.
-For information about participating in a group, please see the links below.
+Activities sponsored by NULab are organized by faculty and graduate students and are open to all members of the Northeastern community and the Boston area.
+They are open to people working at any skill level—from entry level to expert.
+For information about participating in a group, please see the contacts below.

 Working Group for Big Data, Analytics, and Statistics